enyojs/enyo-docs/developer-guide/building-apps/testing-and-debugging/browser-based-debugging.md

 code to force a break at a given line, in addition to using the breakpoint-setting capabilities of your browser's debugger.)

-Enyo exposes a global `require()` method that allows for loading modules at run-time from the console.
+Enyo exposes a global `enyo.require()` method that allows for loading modules at run-time from the console.
 This allows for creating objects or viewing static properties from Enyo modules.
 Any module to be required must have been included with the app when it was packaged.